telerik/kendo-ui-core/docs/web/spreadsheet/overview.md

 ## Data Import/Export

 The Spreadsheet offers methods for storing and loading data in a JSON format.

-For more information on the data import and export functionality in the Spreadsheet, refer to the [Store as JSON](import-and-export-data/overview) help topic.
+For more information on the data import and export functionality in the Spreadsheet, refer to the [article on storing as JSON](import-and-export-data/overview).

 The Spreadsheet features a built-in [export-to-Excel](import-and-export/export-to-excel) functionality which is also fully actionable in the browser.

 ## Data Binding

 Individual sheets can be bound to a Data Source in a special data-driven mode.

-For more information on the data binding Spreadsheet functionality, refer to the [Bind to Data Source](import-and-export/bind-to-data-source) help topic.
+For more information on the data-binding Spreadsheet functionality, refer to the [article on biding the Spreadsheet to a data source]({% slug bind_todata_source_spreadsheet_widget %}).

 ## See Also

 Other articles on Kendo UI Spreadsheet: